davidbsp/patrolling_sim/README.md

 For a quick try, just compile the package ('rosmake'), start the script './start_experiment.py', make your choices and see the experiment running.
+WARNING: sometimes (on some machines) the very first run does not work, because of timing problems with roscore.
+Either restart the experiment a second time, or run roscore once before using starting the experiment.

 Several maps are available in the 'maps' folder.
 For map X the patrol graph is visible in the file patrolling_sim/maps/X/X-graph.png